privacybydesign/irma-documentation/yivi-docs/blog/2026-09-15-credential-identity/index.md

 The middle three rows share one observable shape but require different outcomes.
 With the current data model, no wallet can resolve **same type, same issuer, different attribute values** in every case.

+## Replacement is not revocation

+When changed values make an old credential obsolete, replacement and revocation do different jobs.

+Under ARF [`VCR_09`][vcr-09], a provider must revoke a revocable PID or attestation when its attributes changed and it would otherwise remain valid for at least 24 hours.

+ARF [`ISSU_62`][issu-62] separately requires the wallet to stop presenting the obsolete credential and recommends deleting it.
+Deletion changes local storage; revocation changes the status published by the issuer.

+If an old technical copy survives, a verifier that checks its status can reject it after revocation.
+But the status only says that the copy is no longer valid.
+It does not identify its replacement.

+Revocation can mark an obsolete credential as invalid, but it cannot tell the wallet which new logical credential supersedes it.

+For a revocable, longer-lived credential, a complete update needs both the correct replacement link and revocation of the old copies.

 ## Why the credential cannot close the gap

 IRMA, the protocol Yivi grew out of, has a partial answer.
 A credential type can be marked as a singleton, so issuing a new one replaces every previous instance of that type.